 Yonkers is a relatively large city located in the state of New York.
 With a population of 201,116 people and 52 constituent neighborhoods, Yonkers is the eighth largest community in New York.

 Housing costs in Yonkers are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-Unlike some cities, Yonkers isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Yonkers are a mix of both white- and blue-collar jobs.
+Yonkers is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Yonkers is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Yonkers who work in office and administrative support (14.25%), sales jobs (10.56%), and management occupations (8.18%).
+There are especially a lot of people living in Yonkers who work in office and administrative support (13.89%), sales jobs (11.31%), and management occupations (8.44%).

-In Yonkers, however, the average commute to work is quite long.
-On average, people spend 32.89 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Yonkers is that it can take a long time to commute to work.
+In Yonkers, the average commute to work is 33.00 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly city.
+Many of Yonkers’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

 The most common language spoken in Yonkers is English.
 Other important languages spoken here include Spanish and Italian.